HariSekhon/GitHub-Actions/README.md

 ### Option 2 - Public Fork (fully automated)

-Fork this repo to have full control over all updates.
+Fork this repo for more control and visibility over all updates.

 Enable the [fork-sync](https://github.com/HariSekhon/GitHub-Actions/blob/master/.github/workflows/fork-sync.yaml) github actions workflow in your fork to keep the master branch sync'd every few hours.